micmejia/bible-dump/AMPC/Revelation/Rev 5.md

-And I saw lying on the [^a]open hand of Him Who was seated on the throne a scroll (book) written within and on the back, closed _and_ sealed with seven seals;
+And I saw lying on the open hand of Him Who was seated on the throne a scroll (book) written within and on the back, closed _and_ sealed with seven seals;